 helm install my-release -f tls_values.yaml couchbase/couchbase-operator

-The example installation commands on this page assume the default namespace is used (they commands don’t specify the
+The example installation commands on this page assume the default namespace is used (these commands don’t specify the

 This is important to note because the Couchbase Helm Chart deploys both the Autonomous Operator and the Admission Controller by default, and these components should not be deployed more than once in the same namespace.